je-santos/MPLBM-UT/README.rst

 - Unix system (`Windows Linux Subsystem <https://docs.microsoft.com/en-us/windows/wsl/>`__ or the terminal in Mac also work)
    - We also use wget in the examples to download 3D images from Digital Rocks Portal.
 Please make sure it is installed on your system if you are running the examples.
 - Python 3.6+
-   - The following external modules are required: `Numpy <https://numpy.org/>`__, `PyYAML <https://pypi.org/project/PyYAML/>`__, `Vedo <https://vedo.embl.es/>`__, `PyVista <https://docs.pyvista.org/>`__, `Matplotlib <https://matplotlib.org/>`__, and `Scikit-Image <https://scikit-image.org/>`__
+   - The following external modules are required: `Numpy <https://numpy.org/>`__, `PyYAML <https://pypi.org/project/PyYAML/>`__, `Vedo <https://vedo.embl.es/>`__, `PyVista <https://docs.pyvista.org/>`__, `Matplotlib <https://matplotlib.org/>`__, and `Scikit-Image <https://scikit-image.org/>`__.
+These modules will automatically be installed when running the install script, as they are dependencies for the `mplbm_utils package </src/python/mplbm_utils>`__ included in the repo.
+- Modern C++ compiler
    - gcc 7.X, gcc 9.4.0
+- MPI
    - OpenMPI 2.1.1, MPICH2
-Note: The Palabos documentation is not specific on what versions of gcc and MPI work to run and compile the code...They recommend any "modern" version of gcc and MPI.
-Above are some of the gcc and MPI versions that have worked for us.
+Note: The Palabos documentation is not specific on what C++ compilers and MPI work to run and compile the code.
+They recommend any "modern" compiler and have tested gcc, Intel, and Portland Group.
+That being said, as long as you have a recent version of MPI and a recent C++ compiler, it should work.
+Above are some of the C++ compilers and MPI versions that have worked for us.
 If you would like the change between different compilers, here are some instructions on `how to install and switch between different gcc and g++ versions <https://linuxconfig.org/how-to-switch-between-multiple-gcc-and-g-compiler-versions-on-ubuntu-20-04-lts-focal-fossa>`_.
-If you are on a cluster/supercomputer you may need to ask your system admins about installing a different version of gcc.
+If you are on a cluster/supercomputer and need to change compilers, you may need to ask your system admins about installation.

 ################################################################################
 Some Prerequisites